Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Is there a national minimum wage and, if so, what is it?

 Canada has no national minimum wage.
 The minimum wage for federally regulated employees in each province and territory is the same as the minimum wage applicable to provincially regulated employees in that province or territory.
 The minimum wage rates in the provinces and territories are adjusted periodically.
-As of November 1 2016, those rates range from $10.50 to $13.00 per hour.
+As of November 1 2017, those rates range from $10.85 to $13.60 per hour.
+The Alberta minimum wage will increase to $15 on October 1 2018.
+The minimum wage in Ontario will increase to $14 as of January 1 2018 and $15 as of January 1 2019.

 Are there restrictions on working hours?